schwa/MetalSprockets/Documentation/Internals.md

 #### The Problem

 - `workloadEnter/Exit` and `setupEnter/Exit` methods receive a `node` parameter directly
-- However, `@UVEnvironment` property wrappers cannot access this parameter
+- However, `@MSEnvironment` property wrappers cannot access this parameter
 - Instead, they rely on a global `activeNodeStack` maintained by the System

 #### Why This Is Problematic